pinard/Pymacs/contrib/misc-jj/misc-jj.rst

 In Pymacs 2.0 has been added a medium sized example.

-The documentation offers a "Troubleshooting" section, to solve most common issue, also for helping newbie emacs user.
+The documentation offers a `Troubleshooting`_ section, to solve most common issue, also for helping newbie emacs user.

 Improved API